A.A. Degree, General

-This course is for non-science students.
+This course is for non-science majors.
 Fundamental concepts of physics with application of everyday experiences are covered.
 Topics include kinematics, mechanics, electricity and magnetism and special topics.
-Designed to give the student a working knowledge of the physical factors in our environment.
+This course is designed to give the student a working knowledge of the physical factors in our environment.

 |STA2023||Statistical Methods I|

 This course introduces probability and statistical inference including estimation, hypothesis testing, confidence interval estimation, small sample methods, the study of random variables, correlation and regression and nonparametric tests.
 This course is a first course in statistical methods for those students entering a science or business related field.
 This course partially satisfies the mathematics requirement S.B.E.
 6A-10.030.